soules-one/EncypherUtil/README.md

 Precompiled version will be present for Windows (Linux if I'll have enough time).

-Don't hesitate to make your remark, it will be usefull to me.
+Don't hesitate to submit your issue, it will be usefull to me.